wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Changelog

+### 1.6.27
+* Clarified RTL support in WordPress.org asset documentation
+* Corrected information about `-rtl` suffix for assets (for right-to-left languages, not dark themes)
+* Consolidated asset files and improved documentation

 ### 1.6.26
 * Updated screenshot references to use a single comprehensive screenshot
 * Fixed asset directory paths in documentation